BYU-AUVSI/a6000_ros/README.md

 First, check if the desired camera is on [gphoto2's list of supported cameras](http://gphoto.org/proj/libgphoto2/support.php).

 You'll would need to provide configuration setting details in `camera_config_defs.h` and `camera_config_defs.cpp`.
-Also note compared to other supported cameras, the a6000's capabilities over gphoto2 are fairly basic.
-Meaning, that for better supported cameras, there may be better ways of interacting with them, than how this driver does.
+Also note compared to other supported cameras, the a6000's capabilities using gphoto2 are fairly basic.
+Meaning, that for better supported cameras, there may be better ways of interacting with them than how this driver does.